The Coronavirus Job Retention Scheme has been extended to the 2nd December 2020

 The scheme is just one part of the government’s world-leading economic response to coronavirus, including an unprecedented package for the self-employed, loans and guarantees that have so far provided billions of pounds in support, tax deferrals and grants for small businesses.

-Today the government is also publishing new statistics that show businesses have benefitted from over £14 billion in loans and guarantees to support their cashflow during the crisis.
+The government also published new statistics that show businesses have benefitted from over £14 billion in loans and guarantees to support their cashflow during the crisis.
 This includes 268,000 Bounce Back Loans worth £8.3 billion, 36,000 loans worth over £6 billion through the Coronavirus Business Interruption Loan Scheme, and £359 million through the Coronavirus Large Business Interruption Loan Scheme.

 Mike Cherry, National Chairman of the Federation of Small Businesses, said: